-The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The information as of September 30, 2011 and for the three and nine months ended September 30, 2011 and 2010, includes all adjustments, which include normal recurring adjustments, necessary to present fairly our interim financial information.
-The December 31, 2010 balance sheet reflects a \$500,000 increase and decrease to long-term notes payable and accrued expenses, respectively, to conform to the current presentation.
-The consolidated balance sheet at December 31, 2010 has been derived from the audited financial statements at that date but does not include all of the information and footnotes required by GAAP for complete financial statements.
+The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America, or GAAP, for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. The information as of March 31, 2012 and for the three months ended March 31, 2012 and 2011, includes all adjustments, which include normal recurring adjustments, necessary to present fairly our interim financial information.
+The consolidated balance sheet at December 31, 2011 has been derived from the audited financial statements at that date but does not include all of the information and footnotes required by GAAP for complete financial statements.

-The accompanying unaudited consolidated financial statements and notes to consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto that are included in our Annual Report on Form 10-K for the year ended December 31, 2010.
+The accompanying unaudited consolidated financial statements and notes to consolidated financial statements should be read in conjunction with the audited consolidated financial statements and related notes thereto that are included in our Annual Report on Form 10-K for the year ended December 31, 2011.

 Our consolidated financial statements include the financial position and results of operations of Omeros Corporation, or Omeros, and nura, inc., or nura, our wholly owned subsidiary.
-The acquisition of nura was accounted for as a purchase of assets, and the results of nura have been included in our results since August 11, 2006.